mugen609/bigbox-native-res-setup/GameMaze.md

 ## Why Build It?
-This idea first came when I noticed how better my RetroTink was when fed with original resolution from my physical consoles vs upscaled signals from PC or Batocera systems.
-This guide focuses on a digital HDMI workflow (PC → HDMI → scaler → display), not analog CRT output.

-Existing emulation solutions often fall short of this unified vision:
+**The Discovery**
+This project began with a simple observation: games running on my physical SNES or PS1 through my RetroTink 4K looked noticeably better than the same games emulated via Batocera.
+I initially wondered if original hardware possessed some inherent visual quality that emulation couldn't replicate.

+The answer was simpler: **resolution**.
+Physical consoles output true 240p signals.
+Batocera and most emulation setups upscale before sending to the scaler — forcing the RetroTink to process an already-compromised signal.
+When I configured emulators to output native resolutions, the visual quality matched (and in some cases exceeded) original hardware.

+**Beyond Hardware Parity**
+With proper configuration, emulation can actually improve on original hardware.
+But we want a clean signal with original look so we have to keep original resolution, aspect ratio and avoid smoothing graphics (choose native or nearest over xbm etc.):

+- **2D/Pixel Art Systems** : Native output resolution with nearest-neighbor scaling produces identical quality to original hardware (no SuperEagle, 2xBRZ, or smoothing filters).
+GBA games particularly benefit from OLED displays, which are dramatically sharper and more color-accurate than the original dim, washed-out screens.

+- **3D Games** : Modern emulators separate *internal rendering resolution* from *output resolution*.
+You can render at 2x-3x internally (cleaner textures, reduced polygon shimmer) while outputting native 240p/480p to the scaler.
+Anti-alisasing is also a good option.
+This removes hardware limitations while preserving authentic signal processing.

+**Why Existing Solutions Fall Short**
-- MiSTer/FPGA: Excellent for cycle-accurate 240p retro systems (up to PS1) but lacks support for more modern to this day.
+- **MiSTer/FPGA**: Excellent cycle-accurate 240p for retro systems (up to PS1), but no support for modern platforms
-- Batocera/RetroPie: User-friendly but typically upscale retro games, losing native resolution fidelity, and struggles with flexible HDMI output.
+- **Batocera/RetroPie/Lakka**: User-friendly but upscale retro games to at least 480p, losing native resolution fidelity and struggle to handle a wide range of resolutions.
-- CRT EmuDriver: Powerful for 240p on older GPUs but outdated, unsigned, and incompatible with modern APIs like Vulkan or Steam.
+- **CRT EmuDriver**: Powerful for 240p output but limited to older GPUs, outdated drivers, incompatible with modern APIs (Vulkan, Steam)

+GameMaze unifies the authentic visual experience of original hardware with the convenience of modern emulation—save states, unified library, TATE support, Steam integration—all from a single gamepad-controlled interface.

 ## Challenges & Constraints
 Building a unified, gamepad-only emulation system came with a few key challenges.
 I spent a full month configuring the setup and invested in several hardware components I didn’t already own.
 Most notably, Windows lacks native support for consistent controller order, so we'll use a custom Bluetooth toggle workaround.
 Achieving true native resolutions also meant manually defining custom timings with CRU, validating which resolutions the scaler accepts reliably, and ensuring emulator settings don’t silently override the intended output resolution.